Flashcards in Antarctica Deck (63):

 Climate Change: Why might sea ice be expanding on the eastern side of Antarctica?

-More snow and rain are layering the Southern Ocean with a cooler, denser top
+More snow and rain layering Southern Ocean with a cooler, denser top

-More storms causes local waters to become less salty, which raises the temperature needed for ice to form
+More storms = local waters less salty, raises temp. of ice formation

-Melting of continental land ice creates floating icebergs- contributes to sea ice formation
+Melting of continental land ice = icebergs- contributes to sea ice formation

 Climate Change: What is the problem with the carbonic acid that would be created with increased atmospheric carbon dioxide?